BenjaminEngelman/BenjaminEngelman.github.io/index.md

   <h3>Lowest vs Highest Income</h3>

-  <p>We select, among all the households, the 5% that spent the biggest part of their food spendings on meat.
-These people are categorized as "extreme meat consumers".
-We apply the same selection strategy to obtain the "extreme vegetable consumers".</p>
+  <p>We select the households with income under 50K and above 100K where two groups have representation over 100 households and analyze their product and meat preferences.</p>

   <p>We look at the popular words in the description of the products consumed by those groups.
-Dark-brwon and yellow words represent lowest and highest income consumers respectively.</p>
+Dark-brown and yellow words represent the lowest and highest income consumers respectively.</p>

   <img id="wordCloud" src="assets/R_vs_P.png" style="width:925px;height:219px; margin-bottom:4em;">